coderefinery/sphinx-localtime/README.md

-# sphinx-localtimezone: automatic local timezone HTML conversion
+# sphinx-localtime: automatic local timezone HTML conversion

 This allows you to define a time with a timezone, and HTML renders will show it converted to the apparent local timezone, with a tooltip